yuvalif/euler/README.md

 # Project Euler
-Implementing the different problems in https://projecteuler.net/ mostly in C++
+Implementing the different problems in https://projecteuler.net/ in C++